ibm-cloud-docs/hpc-spectrum-symphony/setting-symphony-cluster.md

 4. After a minute, check the nodes by running the following command:

     ```
-    bhosts -w
+    egosh resource list -ll
     ```
     {: pre}

-    You can see that now five nodes were added to your cluster:
+    You can see that now one node is added to your cluster:

     ![Two worker nodes](images/autoscaling.png){: caption="Five worker nodes added"}

-5. The difference of nodes created by the auto scaling function are destroyed automatically after 10 minutes of not being used.
+5. The node that created by the auto scaling function are destroyed automatically after 1 hour of not being used.

 ## Set up hybrid connectivity (Optional)
 {: #optional-hybrid-connectivity}
 {: step}

-If you want to set up a hybrid connectivity environment by using VPN, see the instructions [Installing a VPN to an HPC cluster](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-install-vpn-hpc-cluster).
+If you want to set up a hybrid connectivity environment by using VPN, see the instructions [Installing a VPN to an HPC cluster](/docs/hpc-spectrum-symphony?topic=hpc-spectrum-symphony-install-vpn-hpc-cluster).

-If you would like to use Direct Link, see the instructions for [Installing Direct Link to an HPC cluster](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-installing-direct-link-cluster).

-## Using OpenLDAP with IBM Spectrum LSF
-{: #using-openladap-spectrum-lsf}
-{: step}

-If you want to know more about OpenLDAP with {{site.data.keyword.spectrum_full_notm}}, see About OpenLDAP with IBM Spectrum LSF](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-integrate-openldap-spectrum-lsf).

-During deployment, you enable OpenLDAP with your {{site.data.keyword.spectrum_full_notm}} cluster by setting the `enable_ldap`,`ldap_basedns`, `ldap_server`, `ldap_admin_password`, `ldap_user_name`, and `ldap_user_password` deployment input values.

-If you want to know more about integrating OpenLDAP with your {{site.data.keyword.spectrum_full_notm}} cluster, see [Integrating OpenLDAP with your IBM Spectrum LSF cluster](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-integrating-openldap).

 ## Create DNS zones and DNS custom resolver
 {: #dns-zones-custom-resolvers}